-Perspectives&Themes in the Fin (3)
+Perspectives and Themes in the Fine Arts (3)

 Topics in historical or contemporary issues and themes in the fine arts taught from an interdisciplnary perspective.
 Topics vary.
+This course can be taken for one-credit hour (HU 3107) or two-credit hours (HU 3207).
+And this course is available as HU 2107, HU 2207, HU 2307.